roboflow/inference/docs/enterprise/active-learning/active_learning.md

 # Active Learning

-!!! note

-    This feature is only available for Roboflow Enterprise users.
-[Contact our sales team](https://roboflow.com/sales) to learn more about Roboflow Enterprise.

 You can collect images automatically from Inference deployments for use in training new versions of a model.
 This is called active learning.

 By collecting data actively that you can later label and use in training, you can gather images representative of the